hallel34/test_SV_burger.py/sv_burger-main/README.md

-# Haikus for Codespaces

-This is a quick node project template for demoing Codespaces.
-It is based off of the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
-It's great!!!
+HI
+This is a my grduate project in QA automation study.
+I preform test in selenium with the libery pytest.
+I began from sanity test and functional test